Register now to compete for the coveted Master’s Cup in this year’s event.

 Exhibitor Registration & Check-In

-- All exhibitors must check in between 12:00 noon and 5:00 PM on Friday, November 20, 2020 at the AmericInn at 411 Closz Drive, Webster City, Iowa.
+- All exhibitors must check in between 12:00 noon and 5:00 PM on Friday afternoon at the AmericInn at 411 Closz Drive, Webster City, Iowa.
 The hotel will present you with a personalized packet containing your exhibitor number.

-- Bird check-in is at the exhibit hall from 12:00 noon and 6:00 PM on Friday, November 20, 2020.
+- Bird check-in is at the exhibit hall from 12:00 noon and 6:00 PM on Friday afternoon.
 At the exhibit hall you will register and be given directions to your birds’ cages.
 Birds are only allowed in through the North or West walk-in doors.

 - An exhibitors list with everyone’s cage number will be distributed on Saturday.